Fresh Finds at Local Farmers Markets

 Couples and families chat and listen to songs sung by a talented duo.
 I looked on as peaches, green apples, and dragon fruit passed from hands to baskets and shopping bags.
 In addition to the produce, vendors offer prepared foods, drinks, a variety of art items, and crafts.
 It's a tempting feast for the eye but a gentle groan for my wallet.

 Get up early to find a place to park at the St. Augustine Beach Farmers Market.
 It's open on Wednesdays from 8:00 a.m. to 12:00 p.m.
 The address is 350 A1A Beach Blvd, St. Augustine Florida 32080, and you can always call (904) 315-0952 if you have any questions.
-And please, note that while this is truly a farmers market, and you'll find fresh produce and more from area farms, the other vendors absolutely outnumber the farmers in a ratio similar to Munsters VS Marilyn, the "plain" cousin.
+And please, note that while this is truly a farmers market, and you'll find fresh produce and more from area farms, the other vendors absolutely outnumber the farmers in a ratio similar to Munsters vs. Marilyn, the "plain" cousin.

 St. Augustine Amphitheater Farmers Market

 From plants and baked goods to produce and art, the St. Augustine Amphitheater Farmers Market is a big market with a lot going on.
 If you want to do some serious shopping with family or friends, remember to stop by on Saturday.
 There is free parking in two lots.
-One is at the Amphitheater, and the other is at Elks Lodge.
+One is at the Amphitheater, and the other is at the Elks Lodge.
 Personnel from the sheriff's department show up each week to direct traffic in and out of the area.

 Currently there are at least three booths selling produce.
 The largest one, farthest from the entrance, sells produce that is as local as possible.
 They'll purchase produce from away if it's not available locally.
 It's fun to see where the peaches are grown, as they start with Florida peaches and then peaches from Georgia, and then from the Carolinas as the season waxes and wanes in each area.

-Frog Song Organics from Alachua County sells organic produce year-round, and always based on what is in season in the region.
+Frog Song Organics from Alachua County sells organic produce year-round, and always based on what's in season in the region.
 Other stands sell local eggs, seafood, and meats and still other farm stands show up seasonally to sell blueberries, strawberries, and even Florida-grown artichokes.
 The proprietor of the pierogi stand has a side business in micro-greens, selling small flats of a variety of small greens each week.

-As you make a lovely trip with your children and your grouchy spouse, you can pick up coffee and purchase a beautiful hand-crafted shopping basket basket from Grower's Alliance Coffee.
+As you make a lovely trip with your children and your grouchy spouse, you can pick up coffee and purchase a beautiful hand-crafted shopping basket from Grower's Alliance Coffee.
 Adding a delightful cherry on top, local artists and musicians exhibit at the market so you can catch up with the modern-day Van Gogh, and purchase gifts for yourself and others.
 Once you've filled that basket and your reusable bags, head up to the "Front Porch" with a pastry and/or libation, listen to where the chilly winds don't blow and ask yourself, oh brother, where art thou?
 The Free Rangers, an organic group of musicians led by Bert Hodge, provide the perfect break and chance to chat with your neighbors or new friends.

 The St. Augustine Amphitheater Farmers Market is at 1340C A1A South St. Augustine, Florida, 32080, and is open on Saturdays from 8:30 a.m. - 12:30 p.m.
 For more information about the St. Augustine Farmers Market, please call (904) 209-3746.